 Can a place ever be too popular?
 Let’s take the Sistine Chapel.
 It’s part of the Vatican, which is part of Vatican City.
 But we’ll get to all that in a moment.

 I’ve been to the Sistine Chapel when it was packed.
 It’s likely that if you’ve visited the Vatican museums, so have you.
 I’ve also been there with but 11 people or so.
-That is unlikely to occur again, but perhaps you can get close.
+That is unlikely to occur again in our life times, but perhaps you can get close.

 But however many people you’ve rubbed bodies with in the Sistine Chapel, you ain’t seen nuthin’ yet.